mspillman/gallop/README.md

 # **_GALLOP_**
 **GPU Accelerated Local Optimisation and Particle Swarm: fast crystal structure determination from powder diffraction data.**

+This code is under active development.
+If you have comments, suggestions, bugs to report or ideas, please feel free to submit an issue, contact me directly (markspillman _at_ gmail _dot_ com) or submit a pull request.

 Contents:
 1. [Introduction](#introduction)
 2. [Try _GALLOP_ on a free cloud GPU](#try-gallop-on-a-free-cloud-gpu)